spotify/scio/site/src/main/paradox/Apache-Beam.md

 For changes we want to make to `latest`:
 - Submit pull request to `latest`
 - Follow the steps above once merged

-## Beam master nightly build

-To keep up with upstream changes, [beam-master](https://github.com/spotify/scio/tree/beam-master) branch is built nightly and depends on latest Beam SNAPSHOT.

-We should do the following periodically to reduce work when upgrading Beam release version.
-- rebase `beam-master` on `master`
-- fix for breaking changes in `beam-master`
-- rebase `master` on `beam-master` when upgrading Beam release version.

-To work on a breaking change:
-- checkout `beam-master` branch
-- run `./scripts/circleci_snapshot.sh` to change `beamVersion` to the latest SNAPSHOT
-- run `sbt test it:test` and fix errors